 The diversity in the state's definition and expectations for online sellers and their obligation to sales tax changes constantly.
 This leads to a few questions that we often hear.

-- Should I get registered?
+1. Should I get registered?

 Asking yourself if you should be registered and how your sales tax gets submitted are important to know.
 Platforms are responsible to collect and remit the sales tax accrued from sales on their site.
 So you may wonder, if it is their responsibility and I’m not registered, under what scenario should I get registered?

 Ultimately, it boils down to how you're making your sales.
-If you sell solely through a marketplace facilitator then we oftentimes will not register a company.
+If you sell solely through marketplace facilitators then we oftentimes will not register a company.
 However, there are pros and cons involved with being registered.
 If you are looking at growing or expanding your sales through another medium you may want to register to allow for this growth.
 There’s a lot to consider when it comes to your specific situation; collaborating with a sales tax professional can provide clarity and peace of mind.

-- Should I deregister?
+2. Should I deregister?

 This is another question we get from those on the flip side of the coin.
 You may have registered because at some point before the change of legislation you had a level of sales tax responsibility.
-But, you may have found that your responsibility started diminishing over time as each state passed the marketplace facilitator legislation - which made the marketplace the responsible party to collect and remit that sales tax.
+But, you may have found that your responsibility started diminishing over time as each state passed the marketplace facilitators legislation - which made the marketplace facilitators the responsible party to collect and remit that sales tax.
 So the question these sellers present to us is: Should I deregister?

 Both of these questions are valid and very important to answer.
 As you have probably come to find, there is not a one-size-fits-all answer.